naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ###Benchmark-2(Network centric):

 This benchmark measures the network throughput between vm's using virtual switch on the same host.
-This is mainly to highlight the bottlenecks in kernel, vNIC and virtual switch connecting the vm's.
+This is mainly to highlight the bottlenecks in kernel and virtual switch connecting the vm's.
 Networking in Jiny is based on the [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf).
 This benchmark is used to measure the maxumum throughput of the networking stack of the kernel and vswitch connecting the vm's.

  - **Test Environment**:  In this benchmark, udp client and udp server applications are used to send and recv the udp packets from one vm to another. udp server is a reflector responds back the packet recvied from udp client.
-The below test results shows the network thoughput(in terms of million packets processed per second(MPPS).The below test mentioned in the table compares with two kernel against with two virtual switches.
+The below test results shows the network thoughput(in terms of million packets processed per second(MPPS) on sending/recving side.The below test mentioned in the table compares with two kernel against with two virtual switches.
- - **kernels** : Jiny kernel(2.x) , linux kernel(3.18): These two  kernels are compared in below tests.
+ - **kernels** : Jiny kernel(2.x) , linux kernel(3.18) are used.
- - **virtual switch **: Linux Bridge(LB), [user Space Switch(USS)](https://github.com/naredula-jana/Jiny-Kernel/tree/master/test/virtio-switch): These two vswitches are compared against each kernel.
+ - **virtual switch**: Linux Bridge(LB), [User Space Switch(USS)](https://github.com/naredula-jana/Jiny-Kernel/tree/master/test/virtio-switch): These two vswitches are compared against the above two kernels.
+USS is a simple two port virtual user space switch to connect two vm's.
+It is based on opensource vhost-user vNIC, currently available in kvm hypervisor. other User space virtual switch are Snabb,..etc .
- - **VNIC type**: uses vhost-kernel with LB, uses vhost-user with USS.
+ - **VNIC type**: uses vhost-kernel or virtio-vhost with LB, uses vhost-user with USS.
  - **Packet size** used by udp client: 50 bytes.
- - **Number of cpu cores**: in the linux and Jiny Vm are 2 to 6 cores, udp client consumes 4 thread/cores to generate and recv such large number of packets.
+ - **Number of cpu cores**: in the linux and Jiny Vm are 2 to 6 cores, udp client consumes 1 to 4 thread/cores to generate and recv such large number of packets.
  - **Hypervisor**: kvm/qemu-2.4/linux host-kernel-3.18.
  - **two way versus one way test**: "two way" means udp client sends the packets to the udp server running on other vm, where udp_server recves the packets it response same packet back to the udp client.
 In the one way reflector or udp server will not be running, the packets are dropped in the recving side of the OS.